barchart/north-america-grain-price/docs/content/product_overview.md

 | North America Grain Prices|Barchart| Grain Bids from 4,000+ North America Elevators  |Realtime| 2008-10-02  | 2018-05-14  | csv, json, xml |

-## Roadmap
+## Product Roadmap

-By the end of 2021, we’ll have increased our location coverage from 4,000 to 4,200.
-Just another reason to be looking forward to closing out this year!
+Here are some features that we're working on.
+If you would like to submit a feature request, please reach out to cmdty@barchart.com.

-Data around the grain buying facilities is managed independently.
-We also track the facility history, including what company owns the facility and how long the company has had ownership.
+Coverage - We are currently in the process of broadening our coverage even further with the stated goal of 4,150 locations on average per day throuhgout 2021.

-* Example: If a grain buying facility (with a location ID of ‘A’) was sold to a new company, the original location ID A would be marked as inactive.
+Location Continuity - Data around grain buying facilities is managed independently and includes information such as  what company owns the facility and how long the company has had ownership.
+As currently implemented, (example) if a grain buying facility (with a location ID of ‘A’) was sold to a new company, the original location ID A would be marked as inactive.
 A new location ID (‘B’) would be created to represent the facility after the transfer of ownership to the new company.
-Cash bids would be stored under the new location ID B.
+Cash bids would be stored under the new location ID B.  In 2021 we will continue location ID A with status of Active even after the transfer of ownership.
+As a result, cash bids will continue to be stored under location ID A, and users can use facility meta data to track changes in ownership.

-* Once new logic is implemented on our end of things, we will instead continue to use the first location ID A for the facility after the transfer of ownership.
-Cash bids will continue to be stored under location ID A.
+## Support and Feature Requests

-## Support and Feature Request
+For level one support, please email mds@barchart.com and a ticket will be automatically generated to track your request.

-Something not right?
-Need assistance?
-Don’t hesitate to submit a ticket to our support desk at https://help.barchart.com/support/tickets/new.
-We’ll get the issue sorted out ASAP.
+Feature requests can be submitted to cmdty@barchart.com.
+If you are a grain facility and your location is not covered by our service, please reach out to let us know.
+We can provide you with several options for getting your bids into our service.

-## Terms
+## Getting Started

 * Interested in a trial?
 [Let us know](https://www.barchart.com/cmdty/contact) and we’ll get you started.
 * Just a heads up, data is for internal use only.
 Redistribution is expressly prohibited.
-* For more information, contact Barchart directly at cashdata@barchart.com.
+* For more information, contact us directly at cmdty@barchart.com.
 We’d be happy to answer any questions you may have.